 For many Metro Vancouverites, the advent of the rain triggers the annual winter hibernation season.
-Seemingly overnight, time spent enjoying the beautiful outdoors transforms to speeding—head under hood or umbrella—between building interiors.
+Seemingly overnight, time spent enjoying the beautiful large outdoor planters transforms to speeding—head under hood or umbrella—building interiors.
 This is particularly challenging for parents of young children, who—in the absence of useable playgrounds—often struggle to find ways of letting their Little Ones spend their pent up energy.

 Why not make playground useable all year round!?!

 In a place that constantly touts its mild winters while other parts of the country are buried in snow and incredibly cold temperatures, it’s mind-boggling how little we do to take advantage of our situation.
 With a little bit of thought and careful consideration, our public spaces can be well-used year-round.